 The thing about comments like these – these “hater” comments – are that they do what a lot of people do.
 They assume that there must be some way to achieve extraordinary results without taking extraordinary action.
 Somehow, these people think that there must be some secret way to follow the status quo, yet still reach their extraordinary goals.

 But they’re wrong.
 That commenter will never see a story about a teacher paying off $40,000 in a year-and-a-half doing absolutely nothing because it isn’t possible.
 Simple math can tell you that.

 This leads me to another question.
 Why doesn’t this type of story inspire him in some way?

 He’s being told one way to pay off debt is to find a way to cut his living expenses down drastically.
 This is how one person was able to do it.
 But that’s not something this commenter thinks he can do, so he doesn’t want to hear a story about that.
 He dismisses it right away.

-These ideas don’t conform with what he wants to do or what he thinks is possible for him to do.
+These ideas don’t conform to what he wants to do or what he thinks is possible for him to do.
 But, if you want to pay off debt quickly, you can’t follow the status quo!
-You have to do things that you don’t think are possible.
+You have to do things that most people don’t think are possible.

 We’re All A Product Of Our Choices.

 We all choose to live a certain way, or to live in a certain place, or to have certain things in our lives.
 If you think an option isn’t possible, I’d say you’re probably wrong.

 I’ll admit, not all of us are in a position to do everything that we read on the internet.
 That’s why personal finance is personal.
 We all have our own unique situations and our own problems that no one else can understand.
 If you’re barely getting by, you’re going to need to figure out a way to get out of that situation.
 These articles aren’t for you.
 The first step to paying off debt is to have a decent income.
 If you have six figures of debt and are making $30k a year, you’re not gonna get out of it quickly with that income.
 The math just doesn’t work out.